 VMDK affinity rules indicate that all virtual disks in a datastore cluster that are associated with a particular virtual machine are located on the same datastore in the datastore cluster.
 The rules apply to individual datastore clusters.

-VMDK affinity rules are enabled by default for all virtual machines that are in a datastore cluster.
+VMDK affinity rules are activated by default for all virtual machines that are in a datastore cluster.
 You can override the default setting for the datastore cluster or for individual virtual machines.

 Virtual machines that are subject to VMDK affinity rules have the following behavior: